rkdmf0000/javascript-closed-caption-runner/README.md

-Sure, here's the reformatted markdown file with the added information that the widget only works on YouTube:

 # javascript-closed-caption-runner Blog widget for YouTube

 This widget is designed to work only on YouTube videos.
 Here's the URL that should be entered into an iframe: